ValentinKranz/Design-Knowledge-for-Decision-Support-Systems-in-Rapidly-Changing-Environments/README.md

 <br>

 ## [VII.
 Instantiation of Design Principles (R.VII)](https://github.com/ValentinKranz/Designing-and-Evaluating-AI-Based-Fraud-Detection-Systems-for-Debit-Card-Transactions/tree/7691e173255f771007fdd9bddcdca7c278e262b8/Step%207_%20Instantiation%20of%20design%20principles)
-An enterprise architecture (EA) model was developed to visualize and organize the system components, ensuring a clear mapping of the design principles across the business, application, and technology layers.
-This model helped align the AI-based FDS with the operational structure of financial institutions. <p></p>
-As a second part of the instantiation of the DPs, a user-orientated interaction design was developed through a dashboard concept and a user interface for processing fraud reports.
+An enterprise architecture (EA) model and initial dashboard concept were developed to instantiate the PULS principles.
+The EA model maps each principle across business, application, and technology layers.
+The dashboard concept translates them into user-facing interaction logic, reflecting real-world workflows in fraud detection.

 <br>

 ## [VIII.
 Instantiation of Design Principles (R.VIII)](https://github.com/ValentinKranz/Designing-and-Evaluating-AI-Based-Fraud-Detection-Systems-for-Debit-Card-Transactions/tree/7691e173255f771007fdd9bddcdca7c278e262b8/Step%208_Development%20of%20prototype)
-A user interface (UI) prototype was developed to showcase the user-centric aspects of the AI-based FDS.
-This interactive prototype enabled practical evaluation of the design principles, ensuring that user interaction requirements were adequately addressed.
+A functional UI prototype was developed to demonstrate and validate the user-centric aspects of the proposed DSS design.
+It includes features such as contextual transparency, analyst feedback input, and interactive decision support.

 <br>

 ## [IX.
 Evaluation of Artefact (IX)](https://github.com/ValentinKranz/Designing-and-Evaluating-AI-Based-Fraud-Detection-Systems-for-Debit-Card-Transactions/tree/7691e173255f771007fdd9bddcdca7c278e262b8/Step%209_Evaluation%20of%20artefact)
-The artefact, including the EA model, UI mock-up and prototype, underwent thorough evaluation in collaboration with users and experts.
-Feedback was gathered to assess how well the design principles were integrated and whether they effectively addressed the identified challenges in fraud detection.
+he complete artefact — including EA model, dashboard concept, and UI prototype — underwent final evaluation with users and experts.
+The evaluation assessed completeness, usefulness, and adaptability of the solution, confirming the relevance and generalizability of the design principles in dynamic decision environments.

 <br>

 ## X. Documentation and Design Knowledge (X)
-The final step involved documenting the design knowledge gained throughout the itera
+The final step involved documenting the developed design knowledge in a generalizable and actionable form.
+This includes the codification of the PULS principles, artefact blueprints, and lessons learned from the evaluation.